reachvijay/HappyAPI/README.md

 1. Making HTTP requests (using GET and POST HTTP methods as a minimum requirement).

-2. Doing HTTPBasicAuthentication.
+2. Doing HTTP Basic Authentication.

-3. Generatingandreadingdatainanyoneoftheformats-JSON,YAMLorXML.
+3. Generating and reading data in anyone of the formats-JSON,YAMLorXML.

 4. Optionally making HTTP POST requests using content type of "multipart/form-data" (needed for ticket attachments)